Giskard-AI/giskard/README.md

 Giskard is an open-source Python library that **automatically detects performance, bias & security issues in AI applications**.
 The library covers LLM-based applications such as RAG agents, all the way to traditional ML models for tabular data.

-## Scan: Automatically assess your LLM-based agents for performance issues & vulnerabilities ⤵️
+## Scan: Automatically assess your LLM-based agents for performance, bias & security issues ⤵️

 Issues detected include:
 - Hallucinations